pandaproject/panda/docs/manual_imports.rst

 In this case ``dataset_filename.csv`` is the name of the file you uploaded and ``user@email.com`` is the login of the user you want the to "own" the dataset.

 Once this script returns your file will be importing via the normal process and you can review it's progress via the web interface.
-From this point forward the dataset should be indistinguishable from one uploaded via the web interface.
+The dataset name and description will be set to the system defaults and should be updated in the web interface.
+From this point forward the dataset should be indistinguishable from one uploaded via the normal process.